Purpose of this Notice

 - By submitting your personal data you agree to this transfer, storing and processing.

-Our websites and the communications you receive from CMC Partnership may contain links to other websites of interest.
-If you use these links please be aware that we do not have any control over that other website and therefore we cannot be held responsible for the protection and privacy of any information which you provide whilst visiting such sites.
-Such sites are not governed by this privacy statement.
+Our websites and the communications you receive from CMC Partnership Consultancy Ltd may contain links to other websites of interest.
+If you use these links, please be aware that we do not have any control over that other website and therefore we cannot be held responsible for the protection and privacy of any information which you provide whilst visiting such sites.
+Such sites are not governed by this Privacy Notice.
 Please exercise caution and look at the privacy statement applicable to the website in question.